fusioncharts/dev_centre_docs/using-with-javascript-libraries/reactjs/configuring-charts-using-the-reactjs-props-object.md

 ```

 <p class="text-info">
-For a list of other attributes that you can configure for a column 2D chart, click [here]{% linkTo attrs.md chart=column2d %}{:target='_blank'}.
+For a list of other attributes that you can configure for a column 2D chart, click [here](/chart-attributes?chart=column2d).
 </p>

 ## Triggering Events Using the Props Object

-A column 2D chart, configured to listen to the [dataplotClick]{% linkTo FusionCharts.events.dataplotClick %}{:target='_blank'} event, is shown below (click a a data plot to trigger the event) :
+A column 2D chart, configured to listen to the [dataplotClick]{% linkTo FusionCharts.events.dataplotClick %} event, is shown below (click a a data plot to trigger the event) :

 {% embed_chart using-with-javascript-libraries-reactjs-configuring-charts-using-the-reactjs-props-object-example-3.js %}